zivlakmilos/magicbook/README.md

 By using different files for each format, you can have a book that looks very different across formats.
 To share styles between the formats, you can use SCSS `@import`.

-It is also possible to control where these stylesheets are stored.
+It is also possible to control where these stylesheets are stored in the build.
 You can specify a custom destination folder by using the `destination` property.
-It defaults to `/assets`.
+It defaults to `assets`.

 ```json
 {